-IoT Hidden Menu is just like easer eggs, you don’t find it easily.
-To access this menu, you need to have some special codes just like dialing the *06# shows you the IMEI number of your phones.
+IoT Hidden Menu is just like easter eggs, you don’t find it easily.
+To access this menu, you need to have some special codes just like dialing the *06# shows you the IMEI number of your phone.

 To access the IoT menu on Android Samsung, you need to open the dialer app type *#0*# and press dial.
 And for other Android brands, you can use *#*#4636#*#* to access the hidden IoT menu.

 The IoT hidden menu also known as the service menu is used to diagnose the hardware and component on the Android phone to check the function of the different components on the device.

 Here is the list of a few sensors and components you can test and diagnose for the error using an IoT menu.

 The accelerometer is a major component on Android phones accountable for the measurement of the orientation and acceleration of movement of the phone.
 The sensor assists your Android phone to change the orientation of the device.

 To check the functionality of the Accelerometer on your Android from IoT menu, just tap on the “Image Test” or “Graph” button to measure how perfectly the sensors detect the motion and movement of the phone.